Dhivya196/Adaptive-Multimodal-HRI-Agentic-AI/README.md

 # Adaptive Multimodal Human-Robot Communication Using a Multi-Agent AI Framework with Safety-Aware Decision Making

-> An Agentic AI framework that enables robots to understand human commands through speech, gestures, and vision while ensuring safe and explainable decision-making.
+> An Agentic AI framework that enables robots to understand human commands through speech, gestures, and vision while ensuring safe decision-making.

 ---